-The network meta-analyses (NMAs) were performed to determine the clinical efficacy and safety of bimekizumab, compared with other relevant interventions at Weeks 12-16, for the treatment of patients with AS.
-The NMAs were conducted on three different networks: purely naïve (100% bDMARD-naïve, 24 studies, 4,145 patients), predominantly naïve (~90% bDMARD-naïve, 26 studies, 5,271 patients), and purely experienced (100% bDMARD-experienced, 9 studies, 1,048 patients).
+The network meta-analyses (NMAs) were performed to determine the clinical efficacy and safety of bimekizumab, compared with other relevant interventions at week 12 to 16, for the treatment of patients with AS.
+The NMAs were conducted on 3 different networks: purely naive (100% bDMARD-naive, 24 studies, 4,145 patients), predominantly naive (~90% bDMARD-naive, 26 studies, 5,271 patients), and purely experienced (100% bDMARD-experienced, 9 studies, 1,048 patients).

-The unanchored matching-adjusted indirect comparisons (MAIC) were performed to establish long-term relative clinical efficacy of bimekizumab compared to other IL-17A inhibitors in patients with AS at Week 52.
+The unanchored matching-adjusted indirect comparisons (MAIC) were performed to establish long-term relative clinical efficacy of bimekizumab compared to other IL-17A inhibitors in patients with AS at week 52.